joaquinelio/litul-crud/README.md

 What about ERRORS.
 Mmm....

-So far, only 5 optional methods to implement by the developer.
+So far, only 5 optional methods to be implemented by dev.
 Looks good.
 Up to 11 optional functions to implement, CLEAN nearly pure functions.